-There are times when the manner in which an assembly is conducted intentionally violates the law in a fashion that organizers and/or participants believe will amplify or otherwise assist in the communication of their message. \\This is commonly referred to as "civil disobedience".
-Those who engage in civil disobedience often strive to do so in a peaceful manner, and commonly accept the duly prescribed legal penalty. \\State responses, including arrests and penalties, should be proportional to the respective offenses. \\xviii\\
+11. There are times when the manner in which an assembly is conducted intentionally violates the law in a fashion that organizers and/or participants believe will amplify or otherwise assist in the communication of their message.
+This is commonly referred to as "civil disobedience".
+Those who engage in civil disobedience often strive to do so in a peaceful manner, and commonly accept the duly prescribed legal penalty.
+State responses, including arrests and penalties, should be proportional to the respective offenses.

-The Focus of these Guildelines
+The Focus of these Guidelines

-The focus of these Guidelines is narrower than the scope of the right to freedom of peaceful assembly.
-These Guidelines are primarily focused on 'assemblies' that are an intentional gathering of a number of individuals in a publicly accessible space for an expressive purpose.
-The Guidelines apply primarily to assemblies held in 'public spaces' - meaning sites that are open to the public and which, independently of possible private ownership, are generally accessible to everyone (see further 000).
+12. The focus of these Guidelines is narrower than the scope of the right to freedom of peaceful assembly.
+These Guidelines are primarily focused on 'assemblies' that are an intentional gathering of a number of individuals in a publicly accessible space for a common expressive purpose.29 The Guidelines apply primarily to assemblies held in 'public spaces' - meaning sites that are open to the public and which, independently of possible private ownership, are generally accessible to everyone (see further 000).

-An assembly, by definition, requires the presence of at least two persons - though not every common act of expression involving two or more persons may be recognised as an assembly. \\xxix\\
+- 13. An assembly, by definition, requires the presence of at least two persons though not every common act of expression involving two or more persons may be recognised as an assembly.30 - 14.
 The Guidelines are not therefore intended to cover all forms of assembly that may attract some level of protection under international human rights law.
-While many of the Guidelines' core principles regarding State obligations, prior restrictions and facilitative policing will be equally applicable to these other forms of assembly, the Guidelines (and the section on 'Procedural Matters' in particular) do not directly address:

-- Forms of protest that do not involve the gathering of at least two individuals.
-An individual protester should not, for example, be required to notify the authorities beforehand.
-Nonetheless, an individual protester exercising his or her right to freedom of expression, where physical presence is an integral part of that expression, should be afforded protections equivalent to the protections afforded to persons who gather together as part of an assembly; - Gatherings held primarily for purposes other than expressing emotions, ideas or opinions on matters of public interest or concern (e.g. gatherings held purely for entertainment purposes and/or to make profit, such as for-profit sporting events or for-profit concerts);xxxii - Essentially private meetings that have no public audience;xxxii - Groupings where the act of gathering is incidental to their primary purpose (such as a queue at a bus stop).
+While many of the Guidelines' core principles regarding State obligations, prior restrictions and facilitative policing will be equally applicable to these other forms of assembly, the Guidelines (and the section on 'Procedural Matters' in particular) do not directly address: - Forms of protest that do not involve the gathering of at least two individuals.
+An individual protester should not, for example, be required to notify the authorities beforehand.31 Nonetheless, an individual protester exercising his or her right to freedom of expression, where physical presence is an integral part of that expression, should be afforded protections equivalent to the protections afforded to persons who gather together as part of an assembly; - Gatherings held primarily for purposes other than expressing emotions, ideas or opinions on matters of public interest or concern (e.g. gatherings held purely for entertainment purposes and/or to make profit, such as for-profit sporting events or for-profit concerts);32 - Essentially private meetings that have no public audience;33 - Groupings where the act of gathering is incidental to their primary purpose (such as a queue at a bus stop) - 15.
+These guidelines also take in account some developments that have taken place in recent years.
+First, the role of internet, both for participants and for law enforcement personnel, has brought new challenges for the management of assemblies.
+Secondly, the presence at assemblies of violent persons or groups aiming at disrupting public order has posed specific problems for the authorities.
+Thirdly, the continued unlawful occupation of public or private premises has emerged as a new form of protest.
+These changes are now a significant part of the challenges the authorities are confronted with when protecting peaceful assemblies.

-II.
 Section A: Overview and Guiding Principles

-The third edition of the OSCE/ODIHR and Venice Commission Guidelines on Freedom of Peaceful Assembly are structured around ten key headings which cover the full range of issues impacting on the right to peacefully assemble.
+16. The third edition of the OSCE/ODIHR and Venice Commission Guidelines on Freedom of Peaceful Assembly is structured around ten key headings which cover the full range of issues impacting on the right to peacefully assemble.
 This overview section aims to summarize the key guiding principles that are subsequently explored in much greater detail in the full text of the Guidelines.